 The St Edmund Hall Association

-The St Edmund Hall Association (SEHA) is a self-funded, social body which represents all Aularians.
+The St Edmund Hall Association (SEHA) is the body which represents all Aularians.
 The charter of the Association is to:

 - Foster friendship and a spirit of collegiality between Aularians as part of a lifelong connection with the Hall.
-We do this in a variety of ways but mostly through social events
+We do this in a variety of ways but mostly through social and educational events

 - Create and encourage professional and social networks for the benefit of past and present students, largely via careers and networking events

 - Maintain good and close relations with the Hall at all levels

 - Collect and disseminate news of alumni and SEHA activities

 - Promote awareness of the Hall’s strong heritage, culture and current activities and seek to promote connectivity between Aularians and the Hall